housecurve/housecurve.github.io/HELP.md

 ## How To Use HouseCurve

 1. Connect iPhone/iPad to the audio system using AirPlay, Bluetooth or line out (headphone connector).
+See [FAQ](#FAQ) for more information.
 2. Set initial volume to a low setting using the Volume Up / Down buttons on the side of the iPhone/iPad.
 3. Press the **Measure** button.
 HouseCurve will play pink noise through the audio system and measure the frequency response.
 This process will take a few seconds.
 4. Adjust volume as needed to obtain successful measurements.
 Ideally, measurements should be taken at a normal listening level.
 Excessive volume levels may degrade accuracy and may increase risk of damage to hearing and/or equipment.